 Reestablishing Financial Aid Eligibility

-A student placed on financial aid Termination may have the option to submit an appeal for consideration of reinstatement.
+A student placed on financial aid termination may have the option to submit for an appeal consideration of reinstatement.
 Speak to the Financial Aid Specialist at your campus regarding the appeal process.
 Financial Aid appeals will be reviewed by the Office of Financial Aid and a determination made regarding reinstatement.

 When a student withdraws from CMC after beginning attendance, federal regulations require that the school calculate the amount of Title IV aid a student is entitled to receive.
 The Title IV programs that are subject to this requirement include Federal Pell Grants, Direct Loans, Direct PLUS Loans, and Federal Supplemental Educational Opportunity Grants (FSEOG).
 These calculations may result in funds being owed to the Department of Education by the student, the school, or both.